lucrnz/mypli/Internal/README.md

 `DEBUG` enables Flask debug mode if set to `1`
 `ENV` can be `production` or `development`
-`SRV_PATH` should contain the route to the services folder
+`SRV_PATH` should contain the route to the services folder `URL_SUFFIX` every API endpoint will be prefixed by this.

 `GUNICORN_WORKERS` only valid on **production** mode, sets the amount of workers `GUNICORN_THREADS` only valid on **production** mode, sets the amount of threads